 During times of emotional duress, many people treat themselves to a spa service, like a hot-stone massage or a 50-minute facial.
-But in the current climate, with salons and spas closed and the chiropractor out of the question, we're tapping into DIY approaches to tension relief.
+But in the current climate, and the chiropractor out of the question, we're tapping into DIY approaches to tension relief.

 To cope, you might livestream a yoga class, run a hot bath with epsom salts, or get out your gua sha and give yourself a face massage.
 Not only will an at-home facial stimulate blood flow and release pressure in your jaw and temples, but there's the fringe benefit of leaving your eyes de-puffed and cheekbones sculpted, so you can go makeup-free to your morning Zoom meeting.

 That being said, a good DIY face massage is more than just pressing your fingers into your skin (after you've washed your hands, of course).
 That's why we asked facial pro and FaceGym founder Inge Theron to walk us through the process of what she calls "face training," which works deep into the muscles beneath the skin.
 Ahead, find her simple three-step guide to the most effective at-home facial, for both sculpting and stress relief.

 Like your living-room yoga class, a purposeful face massage begins with a little warmup, which you'll want to preface by washing your face and hands and applying an oil-based skin serum.
 "This will allow your fingers to glide over the skin without any dragging or pulling," Theron explains.
 "I recommend the FaceGym Training Serum, which we designed to give just the perfect amount of slip.
 It's important to note that if the oil is too dry, it will absorb into the skin too quickly."